-- Contacting the school to discuss the issues in dispute; - Obtaining the school's agreement to participate in mediation; - Determining with the school which staff members should attend the mediation session and ensuring that there is someone available who has the necessary authority on the issues and can enter into an agreement on behalf of the school; - Strategizing with the school for possible solutions; and - Reviewing the student's file prior to the mediation session. - The Department of Education Representative might also contact the parent prior to the mediation session.
+- Contacting the school to discuss the issues in dispute; - Obtaining the schools agreement to participate in mediation; - Determining with the school which staff members should attend the mediation session and ensuring that there is someone available who has the necessary authority to make decisions for the school and can enter into an agreement; - Strategizing with the school for possible solutions; and - Reviewing the student's file prior to the mediation session. - The Department of Education Representative might also contact the parent prior to the mediation session.